asif530/angular-frontend/README.md

 # Run the project in docker
 ### Step 1
    Create a build with following command </br>
-     **ng build --configuration production**  </br>
+   $~~$**ng build --configuration production**  </br>
   This will create a dist folder in the working directory and inside that there will be another folder containing build distribution of application.
 Give a meaningfull name.
 We will be using it later.  </br>

 ### Step 2
   In the root directory of your Angular project, create a file named Dockerfile (without any file extension) and open it in a text editor(notepad++ is preferred).